-One of the largest misconceptions regarding estate planning is that only older individuals need to create one.
-However, it’s important to understand that nothing in life is guaranteed.
-While it may be morbid and upsetting to consider, ensuring you have a plan in place early is critical to protecting your assets and your loved ones.
 One of the most important things you should consider if you do not have an estate plan in place is the importance of creating a will to appoint a guardian for your minor children.
+It’s critical to understand that, while you can appoint someone to assume this role, ultimately the court will make the decision based on the best interests of your child following your passing.
+Naming a guardian can help provide strong guidance for the court.
 The following blog explores what you should know about these circumstances, including the importance of working with St. Louis guardianship lawyers to help you navigate this process so you can have peace of mind for the future.

 Can I Use My Will to Appoint a Guardian for My Children?

-It’s imperative to understand that a Will is the primary way to appoint someone as the guardian of your children.
-This is because the court ultimately decides the guardian of the child.
+It’s imperative to understand that a will is the primary way to appoint someone as the guardian of your children.
+This is because the court ultimately decides on the guardian of the child.
 However, naming someone in your will helps the court understand your wishes.

 You should note that there are some legal requirements in place to choose a guardian, such as naming someone who is 18 years old and of sound mind.
 It’s also important to note that you may want to have a conversation with the person you plan to name as your guardian to ensure they understand your wishes and beliefs.